paulej/perc-framework/draft-jones-perc-private-media-framework.md

 The PERC Double draft specification [@!I-D.jennings-perc-double] uses standard SRTP key material and recommended cryptographic transform(s) to first form the inner, end-to-end SRTP cryptographic context.
 That end-to-end SRTP cryptographic context **MAY** be used to encrypt some RTP header extensions along with RTP media content.
 The output of this is treated like an RTP packet and encrypted again, with (optionally) standard SRTP key material and recommended cryptographic transform(s), using the outer hop-by-hop cryptographic context.
 The endpoint executes the entire Double operation while the MDD just performs the outer, hop-by-hop operation.

-RTCP is encrypted using only the outer, hop-by-hop cryptographic context.
-The procedures for RTCP encryption are specified in [@!RFC3711] and this framework introduces no additional steps.
+RTCP can only be encrypted hop-by-hop, not end-to-end.
+This framework introduces no additional step for RTCP authenticated encryption, so the procedures needed are specified in [@!RFC3711] and use the same outer, hop-by-hop cryptographic context chosen in the Double operation described above.

 ## E2E Key Confidentiality

 To ensure the confidentiality of E2E keys shared between endpoints, endpoints will make use of a common Key Encryption Key (KEK) that is known only the trusted entities in a conference.
 That KEK, defined in the PERC EKT Diet Draft [@!I-D.draft-jennings-perc-srtp-ekt-diet] as the EKT Key, will be used to subsequently encrypt SRTP master keys used for E2E authenticated encryption (E2E Key(i); i=\{a given endpoint\}) of media sent by a given endpoint.

-(EDIT TO DO:  Benham may add a table here summarizing which entity has what keys.)

 {#fig-who-has-what-key align="center"}
 ~~~